fkyprianou/deved-platform/content/blog/en/vonage-video-api-macos-sdk-leaves-beta.md

 Check out the official [documentation](https://tokbox.com/developer/sdks/mac/) to learn about the SDK's requirements and functionality.

 Want to dive in with some sample code?
-Check out the [macOS SDK sample repo](https://github.com/opentok/opentok-macos-sdk-samples) with a range of sample applications that can help you get started and understand how the SDK works!
+Check out the [macOS SDK sample repo](https://github.com/opentok/opentok-macos-sdk-samples) with a range of sample applications to help you get started and understand how the SDK works!